amr080/docs-template/docs/developer/legacy/tinlake/index.md

 ### Security Vulnerability Disclosure

 No technology is perfect or perfectly secure.
-Centrifuge believes that working with skilled security researchers across the globe is crucial in identifying weaknesses in any technology.
+XFT believes that working with skilled security researchers across the globe is crucial in identifying weaknesses in any technology.
 We welcome the contribution of external security researchers and look forward to awarding them for their invaluable contribution to the security of all our users.
 [Read more about security here](https://centrifuge.io/security/).